 Emission factors are used to convert a unit of activity into an emissions equivalent.
 The responsible entity must use credible and reliable emission factors when determining the carbon account.
-Where a factor is available in the National Greenhouse Accounts Factors (NGA Factors, Department of Industry, Science, Energy and Resources) that is applicable to the entity's circumstances, this factor should be used unless more accurate emission factors or calculation methodologies are available.
+Where a factor is available in the National Greenhouse Accounts Factors (NGA Factors, Department of the Environment and Energy) that is applicable to the entity's circumstances, this factor should be used unless more accurate emission factors or calculation methodologies are available.